RoboSense-LiDAR/rs_driver/doc/howto/18_about_point_layout.md

 Mechanical LiDAR (600 rpm） and MEMS LiDAR finish a frame in 0.1 second.
 Its points scatter into this time range.

-If you are not satisfied with timestamp of point cloud, please use  the point type of `XYZIRT`. `T` is the timestamp of point.
+To get higher resolution of timestamp than point cloud's, please use  the point type of `XYZIRT`. `T` is the timestamp of point.

 ## 18.7 member `timestamp` of Point Cloud

-`timestamp` of point cloud is from its points.
+`timestamp` of point cloud may be from from its first point or last point.